ArcticL1/ArcticL1.github.io/_pages/about-me.md

   - image_path: assets/images/Sprite-0005-export.png
     alt: "placeholder image 3"
     title: "Playtesting –"
     excerpt: "I play early games/demos as I like playing games, and it is a way I can show support and help identify any issues/ bugs I find when playing.
-I have played many demos/early access of games, but some of my favourite ones have been Hytale and Half Sword."
+I have played many demos/early accesses of games, but some of my favourite ones have been Hytale and Half Sword."